saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 set interfaces et-0/0/35 {{ ether_options_cfg }} 802.3ad ae0
 ```

-With things setup like this, we can properly render the template against MX as well as QFX.
+With things setup like this, we can render the template against MX as well as QFX.
 For example, when we render the template against a QFX device, we get this:
 ```
 salt juniper_pm slsutil.renderer salt://templates/my_first_template.j2
 ..